 Guideline for NM 50.1 Endorsement – Restrictions, Encroachments, Minerals – Loan Policy

 This endorsement to a Loan Policy insures against violations of restrictions, encroachments over easements, building lines or property lines, and damage to existing and future improvements by reason of mineral development.
 It is similar to the ALTA Endorsement 9, CLTA Form 100 and other comprehensive endorsements.
-It may not be issued on an Owner's Policy.
+It may not be issued on one-to-four family property and may not be issued on an Owner's Policy.

 Endorsement 9.3 is issued with a 1992 ALTA Loan Policy.
 Endorsement 9.3-06 is issued with a 2006 ALTA Loan Policy.